 ABS Brake System: Channels

-ABS systems are classified by channels, depending on how many hydraulic circuits control each wheel.
-The simplest system is the one-channel two-wheel system.
-It has one circuit that controls hydraulic pressure to both rear wheels.
-This system uses one speed sensor, usually located on the axle housing.
-This lone sensor inputs a signal for control of both the left and the right rear brake hydraulic circuits.
+Channels classify ABS systems.
+The simplest system is the one-channel two-wheel system that has one circuit that controls hydraulic pressure to both rear wheels.
+This system uses one speed sensor that is bolted to the axle housing.
+This lone sensor inputs a signal for control of both the left and the right rear hydraulic brake circuits.
 A two-channel, two-wheel system has a wheel speed sensor and hydraulic circuit dedicated to each rear brake circuit.

-The diagonal-split systems found on many front wheel drive vehicle's use two wheel speed sensors to control four wheels.
-The sensors are located on the front wheels.
+The diagonal-split systems found on older front-wheel-drive vehicles use two wheel speed sensors to control four wheels.
 The left front circuit shares the same modulation as the right rear.
 The right front wheel speed sensor shares the same hydraulic control or modulation as the left rear.
-That's why they call it a diagonal-split system.
-An obvious advantage of this system is that it provides steering control as well.
+A distinct advantage of this system is that it provides steering control as well as skid control.